guigrpa/storyboard/README.md

 * See how identical, consecutive messages get squashed into a convenient summary line.
 * Configure when and how Storyboard *forgets* old logs and stories.

-You can check your new extension navigating to: http://storyboard-demo.herokuapp.com/
+You can check out your new extension navigating to: http://storyboard-demo.herokuapp.com/

 Storyboard DevTools is built with [React](https://facebook.github.io/react/), [Redux](http://redux.js.org/) and [Redux-Saga](http://yelouafi.github.io/redux-saga/).